 Performance Fees - Canada.
 Galileo receives investment advisory performance fees from certain funds.
 These performance fees are dependent upon exceeding contractual return thresholds, and include an annual measurement period.
 Performance fees are recognized when it is determined that they are no longer probable of significant reversal, typically on an annual basis.
+Due to changes in funds managed and new agreements in the second quarter of fiscal year 2019, these fees will be recognized on a quarterly basis going forward.
 These fees are received in cash typically within 60 days after measurement date.